Solar Energy Corporation of India

-Solar Energy Corporation of India Ltd. (SECI) is a company of the Ministry of New and Renewable Energy, Government of India, established to facilitate the implementation of the National Solar Mission (NSM).
-It is the only Central Public Sector Undertaking (PSU) dedicated to the solar energy sector.
+Solar Energy Corporation of India Ltd. (SECI) is a public sector company of the Ministry of New and Renewable Energy, Government of India, established to facilitate the implementation of the National Solar Mission (NSM).
 The company's mandate has been broadened to cover the entire renewable energy domain and the company will be renamed to Renewable Energy Corporation of India (RECI).
+The company attained Navratna status in 2024, which allows the organisation to undertake substantial investments of up to ₹1,000 crore without needing approval from the Centre.

 The company is responsible for implementation of a number of government schemes, major ones being the VGF schemes for large-scale grid-connected projects under NSM, solar park scheme and grid-connected solar rooftop scheme, along with a host of other specialised schemes such as defence scheme, solar canals, and Indo-Pak border scheme.

 In addition, SECI has ventured into solar project development on turnkey basis for several PSUs.
 The company also has a power-trading licence and is active in this domain through trading of solar power from projects set up under the schemes being implemented by it.
+IREDA, REC and Tusco Ltd. are some of the public sector rivals in the same space.

 Background

-The SECI was registered as Section 25 under the Companies Act, 1956 (now Section 8 of the Companies Act, 2013) on 9 September 2011.
-It was set up as a Non-for-Profit Company to promote solar energy in India.